Esri/calcite-design-system/CONTRIBUTING.md

 There are three labels that mean an issue is not ready for development:

 - `design`: Issues that need design consultation, such as interaction research/feedback, visual mockups, and general approval.
-Once design completes their review, the `design` label will be removed and replaced with `design-complete`, which means a developer can pick up the issue.
+Once design completes their review, an additional label, `ready for dev` will be added to the issue, which means a developer can pick up the issue.
 - `need more info`: Issues that are missing information and/or a clear, actionable description.
 This can mean we are waiting on a user to provide additional context, we can't reproduce the issue, or further discussion is needed in order to determine a solution.
 - `blocked`: Issues that cannot be worked on until a different issue is resolved.
 The blocking issue may be from an external library (Stencil, Storybook, Jest, etc.) or a Calcite Components issue.
 The blocking issue should be linked to in the blocked issue's body or comment.

 ### Milestones

-Milestones are used to manage sprints, which are two weeks long.
-Sprint milestones are not closed until all of the issues are verified.
-We usually have a couple sprint milestones open at a time to help with future planning.
-Calcite Core team members should grab issues from the current sprint when you are looking for something to work on.
-External contributors should ask before working on issues in upcoming sprints, since some of them need to be completed in a timely manner.
+Milestones are used to organize issues targeted for a sprint in a planned release, and are not closed until all of the issues are verified.
+We have multiple milestones open at a time to help with future sprint planning.
+Calcite Core team members should grab issues from the current milestone when you are looking for something to work on.
+External contributors should ask before working on issues in upcoming milestones, since some of them need to be completed in a timely manner.
 There are also two constant milestones:

-- **Backburner:** Issues we want to tackle soon, but not in the immediate sprint.
-If you didn't find anything to work on in the current sprint, this is the second place to look.
+- **Stalled:** Issues we want to work on now, but are blocked, missing information, or require discussion to define action items.
+Try not to work on these issues unless an issue has a `spike` label and the research can be added to the issue for consideration in a future sprint.
 - **Freezer:** Items that we want to look into, but do not have an immediate timeline associated.
 Try not to work on these issues unless they have a `help wanted` label.

 ### Estimates